 Pursuant to ASC 470-40, if a buying entity participates in an arrangement in which it is economically compelled to purchase land, then the entity is required to consolidate such an arrangement.
 From time to time, the Company enters into arrangements in which it identifies lots that it desires to purchase, finds an investor to purchase the lots and then enters into option purchase agreements to acquire the lots in staged takedowns.
 In consideration for such options, the Company generally makes nonrefundable deposits.
 While the Company is generally not obligated to purchase the lots that are the subject of such agreements, it would forfeit the remaining deposits if the lots are not purchased.
-Although the Company is not obligated to purchase the lots under option unless it enters into a contract with specific performance obligations, if, at the reporting date, the Company believes that due to the terms of the purchase contracts it is compelled to purchase the lots under option, the Company will record "Real estate not owned" within other assets and the related liabilities as "Liabilities for real estate not owned" within other liabilities, in connection with such option purchase agreements.
-At August 31, 2022, the Company has one lot purchase agreement with an affiliate of certain of the beneficial owners of the Company's equity or their affiliates (individually and collectively, the "Investors") that is accounted for pursuant to ASC 470-40.
-At August 31, 2022, the Company recorded real estate not owned of \$26.0 million related to this lot purchase agreement accounted for pursuant to ASC 470-40 and liabilities for real estate not owned of \$18.2 million, which is net of a cash deposit to the seller of \$7.8 million.
+Although the Company is not obligated to purchase the lots under option unless it enters into a contract with specific performance obligations, if, at the reporting date, the Company will record "Real estate not owned" within other assets and the related liabilities as "Liabilities for real estate not owned" within other liabilities, in connection with such option purchase agreements.
+At November 30, 2022, the Company has one lot purchase agreement with an affiliate of certain of the beneficial owners of the Company's equity or their affiliates (individually and collectively, the "Investors") that is accounted for pursuant to ASC 470-40.
+At November 30,

+2022, the Company recorded real estate not owned of \$26.0 million related to this lot purchase agreement accounted for pursuant to ASC 470-40 and liabilities for real estate not owned of \$18.2 million, which is net of a cash deposit to the seller of \$7.8 million.
 At May 31, 2022, there were no lot purchase agreements that were accounted for pursuant to ASC 470-40.

 Also, based on the provisions of ASC Subtopic 606-10, Revenue From Contracts With Customers, a seller may not recognize as a sale property it has sold if the seller has an obligation or a right to repurchase lots and if the repurchase agreement is considered to be a financing arrangement.
 ASC 606 considers a repurchase option contract to be a financing arrangement, in accordance with ASC 606-10-55-70, if the seller will repurchase the lots for an amount that is equal to or greater than the original selling price of the asset.
-Therefore, if the Company enters into lot purchase option agreements for land it has sold and determines that the repurchase agreement is considered to be a financing arrangement, the Company records the lots subject to such sale as "Real estate not owned" within other assets and the related liabilities under the option agreement, as "Liabilities for real estate not owned" within other liabilities.
-At August 31, 2022 and May 31, 2022, the Company recorded real estate not owned of \$182.3 million and \$146.1 million, respectively, for the sale of lots because its repurchase agreements related to the real estate were considered to be financing arrangements.
+Therefore, if the Company enters into lot purchase option agreements for land it has concurrently sold and determines that the repurchase agreement is considered to be a financing arrangement, the Company records the lots subject to such sale as "Real estate not owned" within other assets and the related liabilities under the option agreement, as "Liabilities for real estate not owned" within other liabilities.
+At November 30, 2022 and May 31, 2022, the Company recorded real estate not owned of \$205.6 million and \$146.1 million, respectively, for the sale of lots because its repurchase agreements related to the real estate were considered to be financing arrangements.
 While these option agreements contain no specific performance obligations, should the Company choose not to purchase the land, it will forfeit the deposited amount.